sinai-dev/sinai-dev.github.io/Effects/SL_Effect.md

 ?> <b>Note:</b> There are a lot of subclasses.
 Use Ctrl+F to find the effects you are interested in.

+## SL_AchievementOnEffect

+Simply gives the player an Achievement when this effect is used.

+`UnlockedAchievement` (enum)
+* The achievement which will be unlocked
+* See [this list](https://github.com/sinaioutlander/Outward-SideLoader/blob/master/Resources/Types/enums/AchievementManager.Achievements) for possible values.

+## SL_AchievementSetStatOnEffect

+Sets an Achievement Stat.
+These are used to track the player's progress for various Achievements.

+`StatToChange` (enum)
+* The AchievementStat to change.
+Must be one of: `NewRecipeLearned`, `LanternThrown`, `ItemEnchanted`, `SecretBossDefeated`

+`IncreaseAmount` (int)
+* The amount to increase the stat value by

 ## SL_AddStatusEffect
 Used for simply adding a status effect on activation.